Learn to build a world where everyone belongs. Take free classes at OBI University. Start Now

 Accompanying this report is a repository of 28 static zoning maps for the SACOG region, one map for each municipality with zoning ordinances in the region, one for each of the six counties, and one for the region as a whole.
 We have also created an interactive map with a drop-down menu containing each municipality.
 Each map illustrates the extent of single-family-only residential zoning, multi-family and mixed-use residential zoning, and non-residential zoning by area.
 It also indicates the percentage of single-family zoning relative to all residentially zoned areas, as well as the date in which the underlying zoning ordinance was accessed and the date the map was created.
 See Figure 1 below, as an example, of the city of Sacramento.

 This report follows an identical methodology to that of the Greater LA report.
 Rather than reiterate the numerous challenges to creating zoning maps and our methodological approach, we direct your attention to the appendix to this report, where we summarize both.
+Additionally, all the parcel-level data for each city is shared via a Github repository which includes the original zoning code as well as OBI’s simplified zoning categories for review and analysis.

 An Overview of Single-Family Zoning in the Sacramento Region